 Provisions for employee benefits payable after 12 months from the reporting date are based on future wage and salary levels, experience of employee departures, and periods of service, as discussed in Note 3(h).
 The amount of these provisions would change should any of these factors change in the next 12 months.

-(e) Change of accounting policy
+(e) Changes in accounting policies

-Except for the changes below, the Foundation has consistently applied the accounting policies set out in Note 3 to all periods presented in these financial statements.
+The Foundation has consistently applied the accounting policies set out in Note 3 to all periods presented in these financial statements.